RudyReeves/fullstack/ConferenceCentral/README.md

 All sessions in a conference can be got through these endpoints:

 1. '/getConferenceSessions' to get all sessions in a conference.
-2. '/getConferenceSessionsByType' to get all sessions in a conference with a specified conference type.
+2. '/getConferenceSessionsByType' to get all sessions in a conference with a specified type.
 3. '/getSessionsBySpeaker', to get all sessions in a conference with a specified speaker.

 ## Wishlists